Kentucky Medication Error Attorneys

 Medication error lawyers serving Louisville and Lexington

 Prescription and medication mistakes can cause severe and permanent injury, and the unfortunate news is that most of these errors are preventable.
-The Kentucky medical malpractice attorneys at Wilt & Associates want to help if you or a loved one suffered harm from medication and drug errors.
+The Kentucky medical malpractice attorneys at Wilt Injury Lawyers want to help if you or a loved one suffered harm from medication and drug errors.
 We can seek compensation for your losses while you take the time to recover.
 Call 502-253-9110 or fill out our contact form to schedule a free consultation.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.